Takakiriy/typrm/README.md

 When specifying a keyword that contains `"%`, write `""%25"`.
 Otherwise, `"%` is interpreted as an escape in typrm tag.

+It will be displayed in the search results instead of the escaped characters (space and #).

 ### #glossary tags